 So, how has this managed to happen?
 Well, AEW happened.

-I had been aware of AEW (All Elite Wrestling) since its formation back after they had managed to convince of my favourite wrestlers of all time Chris Jericho to be their marquis signing, but this still wasn’t enough for me to bother tuning into one of their shows.
+I had been aware of AEW (All Elite Wrestling) since its formation back after they managed to convince of my favourite wrestlers of all time Chris Jericho to be their marquis signing, but this still wasn’t enough for me to bother tuning into one of their shows.
 Sure, I might have been big into wrestling back when I was 16 and the Attitude era was running rife, but those days were long gone and I definitely had better things to do with my time.
-I honestly didn’t think that wrestling could ever capture me like it had in the past when I was a horny testosterone fuelled boy.
+I honestly didn’t think that wrestling could ever capture me like it had in the past when I was a horny testosterone fuelled young boy.

-Slowly though over the past couple of years, every now and again some AEW moment would pierce the public consciousness and pique my interest further – be it Jericho’s new catchphrase ‘a lil bit of the bubbly’, one of the greatest wrestlers of all time Sting signing with the company or Matt Hardy’s increasingly erratic and weird behaviour – and this made me think I had to pay a bit more attention to what was going on with it.
+Slowly over the past couple of years though, every now and again some AEW moment would pierce the public consciousness and pique my interest further – be it Jericho’s new catchphrase ‘a lil bit of the bubbly’, one of the greatest wrestlers of all time Sting signing with the company or Matt Hardy’s increasingly erratic and weird behaviour – and this made me think I had to pay a bit more attention to what was going on with it.
 It still wasn’t enough to get me to fully engage with it though.

 I think the real turning point was the pandemic.
 All of us were stuck indoors for the best part of a year in 2020 and the vast majority of us probably stayed up late watching whatever crappy television we could get our hands on.
 AEW had a highlights show on ITV on Monday nights at around midnight and after a somewhat casual dalliance with it, I slowly found myself becoming transfixed by the mix of up and coming youngsters and old WWE castoffs in search of a better career competing in the federation and religiously checking in every week.